-- 1. With all doors and windows closed and all motion detectors and security devices secure, the console display should read "SYSTEM OK". - 2.
+- With all doors and windows closed and all motion detectors and security devices normal, you should have "SYSTEM OK" on the console. - 2.
 If any zones are abnormal, check your wiring.
 If the battery indication is low, make sure that the battery is connected securely.
 Give the battery a chance to charge. - 3.
 From the top-level display, have a partner go around the house and trip each sensor one at a time.
 The display should indicate the correct zone "NOT RDY" when the zone is tripped, then return to "SYSTEM OK" when the zone is secured.
 Be sure that the zone type indicated (ENTRY/EXIT, PERIMETER, ETC.) is correct for the zone being tested. - 4.
-If the zone being checked is armed, (i.e. PANIC or TAMPER type, which is always armed) the alarm will be activated.
-Press OFF and 1111 or the current User code to silence the alarm, or bypass the PANIC and TAMPER zone(s) before you start. - 5.
-Reconnect the sirens.
+If the zone being checked is armed, (i.e. PANIC or TAMPER, which is always armed) the alarm will be activated.
+Press OFF and 1111 (or the current code to silence the alarm), or bypass the PANIC and TAMPER zone(s) before you start. - 5.
+Reconnect the siren.
 Be sure that no one is standing near a siren.
-Activate the alarm, and ensure that both the inside and, after a delay, outside sirens activate.
+Activate the alarm, and ensure that the siren is activated.